Racism and White Privilege

 Several members of our church community are involved in the Marblehead Racial Justice Team and were responsible for several events including a town wide showing of the documentary Traces of the Trade: A Story from the Deep North wherein filmmaker Katrina Browne discovers that her New England ancestors were the largest slave-trading family in U.S. history.
 She and nine cousins retrace the Triangle Trade and gain powerful new perspectives on the black/white divide.
 The Team also showed Mirrors of Privilege: Making Whiteness Visible with conversation facilitated by Rev. Wendy and Nikki Moore.
 The Team also coordinated an event where Debby Irving, author of Waking Up White and Finding Myself in the Story of Race made a presentation at Marblehead High School.

-Three members of the Committee lead monthly discussions about race at the library which continue to be well attended.
+Three members of the Committee lead monthly discussions about race at the library or on Zoom, which continue to be well attended.